jakub-g/git-move-folder-between-repos-keep-history/README.md

 # git-import-repo

-Import repo into a subfolder of another one and keep the graph of snapshots
+Import repo into a subfolder of another one and keep the graph of snapshots.

 *Note: git sha1-s are not preserved after migration (it's not possible in general case; before merging code from one repo to another, the script recreates git commits, filtering out the changes done outside of the folder being moved)*